mentholi/distillery-ui2/README.md

 * How do I make the repo work in a virtual machine?
  * You need to use `0.0.0.0` so revert these changes [#205](https://github.com/AngularClass/angular2-webpack-starter/pull/205/files)

-* What are the naming conventions for Angular 2?
- * please see issue [#185](https://github.com/AngularClass/angular2-webpack-starter/issues/185) and PR [196](https://github.com/AngularClass/angular2-webpack-starter/pull/196)
 * How do I include bootstrap or jQuery?
  * please see issue [#215](https://github.com/AngularClass/angular2-webpack-starter/issues/215)